thijse/DeekSeek-OCR---Dockerized-API/Docs/GUI_DOCUMENTATION.md

 ## Overview

-**GUI.py** is a feature-rich Gradio web interface for converting PDF documents to Markdown or extracting text using the DeepSeek-OCR API.
-This application was developed through an iterative process to address real-world document processing needs.
+**GUI.py** is a Gradio web interface for converting PDF documents to Markdown or extracting text using the DeepSeek-OCR API.

 **Framework:** Gradio 3.50.2
 **Backend:** DeepSeek-OCR API (Docker)